-Funding and Liabilities, Fiscal Years 2016 to 2020
+Funding and Liabilities, Fiscal Years 2018 - 2022

-The cost of medical payments for FY20 continued to trend upwards.
+The cost of medical payments for FY22 continued to trend upwards.
 This is due in large part to the increase in medical treatment costs within the worker's compensation environment.
+Funding for FY22 remained relatively the same as in FY21, but liabilities increased approximately 9%.

-Workers' Compensation Wage Replacement and Settlements
+Workers' Compensation Wage Replacement and Settlements, Fiscal Years 2018 - 2022